DoD-Platform-One/bigbang/docs/README.md

 ## New User Orientation

-* New users are encouraged to read through the Useful Background Contextual Information present in the [understanding_bigbang folder](./understanding_bigbang)
+* New users are encouraged to read through the Useful Background Contextual Information present in the [understanding-bigbang folder](./understanding-bigbang)